python/cpython/Doc/library/collections.rst

    Lookups search the underlying mappings successively until a key is found.
 In contrast, writes, updates, and deletions only operate on the first mapping.

-   A class:`ChainMap` incorporates the underlying mappings by reference.
-So, if one of the underlying mappings gets updated, those changes will be reflected in class:`ChainMap`.
+   A :class:`ChainMap` incorporates the underlying mappings by reference.
+So, if one of the underlying mappings gets updated, those changes will be reflected in :class:`ChainMap`.

    All of the usual dictionary methods are supported.
 In addition, there is a *maps* attribute, a method for creating new subcontexts, and a property for